mylamke/SQL-Explore-Ecommerce-Dataset/README.md

 |--------|---------------------------------|
 | 201707 | 1.112033195                     |

-The table shows the average total transactions per user on July.
+The table shows the average total transactions per user in July.
 This data suggests that, during July 2017, the typical user conducted about 1.11 transactions on average.
 This could be useful for understanding user behavior, tracking user engagement with your platform, or evaluating the effectiveness of marketing campaigns or promotions during that specific month.

 **6.6 Average amount of money spent per session.
 Only include purchaser data in 2017**
 ~~~~sql